A maximum penalised likelihood approach for semiparametric accelerated failure time models with time-varying covariates and partly interval censoring: Notation

-In practice, $z_{ir}(t)$, where $1 \leq r \leq q$, are rarely given as continuous functions of $t$.
-Instead, when an intermittent sampling scheme is used, we obtain values of $\boldsymbol{z}_i(t)$ at certain time points $t_{i1}, \dots, t_{in_i}$.
-This indicates that we allow various individuals to have different sampling points for their time-varying covariates.
-In addition, note that the event status assessment times may not necessarily correspond to the times when the time-varying covariates are observed.
-Explicitly, there may or may not be a value $a$, where $a = 1, \dots, n_i$, such that $t_{ia} = y_i^L$ when the failure time is interval-censored.
+In practice, time-varying covariates $z_{ir}(t)$, where $1 \leq r \leq q$, are rarely given as continuous functions of $t$.
+Instead, under an intermittent sampling scheme, the values of $\boldsymbol{z}_i(t)$ are only observed at specific time points $t_{i1}, \dots, t_{in_i}$, where we define $t_{i1} = 0$, allowing for the possibility that different individuals have distinct sampling schedules for their time-varying covariates.
+We assume, without loss of generality, that when $T_i$ is right censored, $t_{in_i} = y_i^L$; otherwise, $t_{in_i} = y_i^R$.
+However, note that the event status assessment times may not necessarily align with the sampling schedules for the time-varying covariates.

-Table \ref{table:tab1} allows us to visualise the long data format of such time-varying covariates, a format widely used when dealing with time-varying covariates in Cox models.
-The entries in the ``Status" column indicate whether or not the event of interest may have occurred within the corresponding time interval.
-In the example, individual 1 has 1 sampling point and is right-censored.
-On the other hand, individual 2 has 2 sampling points and is interval-censored, with $ t_{21} \leq y_2^L < t_{22}$.